What Should I Do Immediately after an Accident on My Motorcycle?

 - Stay at the scene of the accident.
 You need to stay at the scene of the accident until law enforcement arrives.
 If you are not seriously injured, you should use this time to take photos of the accident scene and exchange information with the other driver involved.
 Make sure to write down as much as you can about the accident, and take photos of any important evidence.

 - Know your rights when filing a claim.
 Alabama is a tort car insurance state, which means that when another driver causes an accident, they are responsible for paying for damages.
 When you file a claim, then, you will file a claim against the at-fault driver’s insurance.
 Unfortunately, getting the compensation that you deserve may not be as straightforward as simply filing a claim and reporting your injuries and property damage; instead, you will need to prove the negligence of the responsible driver, as well as disprove any claims of negligence that are made against you.

 - File your claim in the required time frame.
 In addition to proving fault in a motorcycle accident, you must also take notice of the state’s statute of limitations.
 If you wait longer than two years to file your claim, you risk forfeiting your right to damages altogether.

 Contact a Talented Alabama Motorcycle Accident Attorney

 You need to take action after a motorcycle accident to preserve your right to compensation for your injuries.
 To help you to understand exactly what you need to do – and things you shouldn’t do – after a motorcycle crash, our talented motorcycle accident attorneys in Alabama are here for you.
-To schedule your free consultation with the law offices of Alsobrook & Agricola, LLC, contact us at (334) 737-3718 or visit our website today.
+To schedule your free consultation with the law offices of Zach Alsobrook, contact us at (334) 737-3718 or visit our website today.